nicholasgrebe/homepage/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Duke University
+- name: University of Michigan
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an evolutionary anthropologist/psychologist who studies humans, lemurs, and the biological bases of behavior.
+bio: I'm an evolutionary anthropologist/psychologist who studies primates big and small, and the biological bases of behavior.

 interests:
 - Behavioral endocrinology